dalehassinger/Blog/vmware-aria-automation-saltstack-config-resource/index.md

 ---

-###### Cloud Template:
+###### Cloud Template | Windows 2019 Server:

 {{< image src="ssc-02.png" caption="Click to see Larger Image of Screen Shot">}}

 ---

-- cloud template yaml code:
+- Windows 2019 Server cloud template yaml code:
 - You **MUST** add the remoteAccess code in the Virtual_Machine section for minion installation.
 - grains data is added in the additionalMinionParams section of the yaml code.
 - When the minion agent installation is complete, you will see the new minion listed in the targets automatically.
-You no not need to accept the minion key.
+You do not need to accept the minion key.
-- click to expand code
+- click to expand yaml code

 ```yaml
 FEformatVersion: 1